learn-co-students/tx-dc-011121/04-object-relations-many-many/README.md

+## Review

+- Single Source of Truth
+- Join model

-# Many to Many Relationships
+## Many to Many Relationships

 Based off of yesterday's code, we're going to add the ability to like a tweet.
 We describe this specific relationship between users and tweets as a many to many relationship.
 Meaning that a user can like many tweets and a tweet can be liked by many users!